SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/README.md

 QueryPrinterTestCase base class for all query printers.

 ### MockObjectBuilder
-Semantic MediaWiki makes it a bit easier to create readable mock objects by using the MockObjectBuilder while object definitions are kept in the MockObjectRepository class.
+Semantic MediaWiki makes it a bit easier to create readable mock objects by using its own MockObjectBuilder with object definitions specified in the MockObjectRepository class.

-For example, if a test would need to create a 'Title' mock object it would need to create the following in each test that where rely on a mocked Title.
+For example, if a test would need to create a 'Title' mock object it would need to add the follwing to each test that where rely on a mocked Title.

 ```php
 $mockTitle = $this->getMockBuilder( 'Title' )